chendi1899/WPILIFE/README.md

 So, if you want to keep this theme, you'd better buy it. $15, it deserves, I think.

 ###How to install:
-1. Setup database with wpilife.sql in `WPILIFE/DB_Scripts/`
+1. Setup database with wpilife.sql in `WPILIFE/DB_Scripts/` [Maybe out-of-date, and I will keep updating manually!]
 2. Modify `application/config/database_Example.php` with your MySQL info, and rename it with `database.php`
 3. Change line 69 in `/application/controllers/signup.php`, as now only the users with `wpi.edu` email can sign up